imager-io/imager/docs/imager-opt.md

 #### [required] `-o` or `--output`
 > output directly

 Where to save the optimized images.
-If the given directly is missing it will be created automatically.
+If the given directory is missing it will be created automatically.
 > For your sake, `imager opt` will never implicitly override input file paths.

 The image output(s) will always have the same file name as the input image.
 So e.g. given `imager opt -i input1.jpeg -o output`.
 The optimized `input1.jpeg` will be saved under `output/input1.jpeg`.